AnjanyKumarJaiswal/superdesign/README.md

 ## ✨ Our Solution

-SuperDesign is a unified AI co-pilot that orchestrates design operations across platforms through natural language.
-You describe the outcome in plain English, and our server translates that into precise API calls that build the design in real-time.
+SuperDesign is a **unified MCP (Model Context Protocol) server** that orchestrates AI-powered design operations across multiple platforms through a pluggable provider architecture.
+You describe the outcome in plain English, and our MCP server translates that into precise API calls that build the design in real-time.

 **One command.
 Multiple platforms.
 Real-time magic.**

+### What is MCP?

+**Model Context Protocol (MCP)** is an architecture pattern that provides a standardized way for AI agents to interact with external tools and services.
+Our MCP server acts as a unified abstraction layer that:

+- **Standardizes** platform-specific APIs into a common interface
+- **Orchestrates** multi-step workflows across different design tools
+- **Enables** AI agents to reason about and execute design operations
+- **Streams** real-time progress updates back to clients

 ### What Makes This Different

 This isn't a simple prompt-to-image generator.
-SuperDesign uses an **AI agentic workflow** - an intelligent agent that can reason, plan, and use a set of "tools" (API connectors for Figma, Framer, etc.) to accomplish complex multi-step design tasks.
+SuperDesign uses an **AI agentic workflow** powered by our MCP server - an intelligent agent that can reason, plan, and use a set of "tools" (MCP providers for Figma, Framer, etc.) to accomplish complex multi-step design tasks.

 - 🧠 **Plans** the design strategy (layout, components, hierarchy)
-- 🔨 **Executes** precise operations via platform APIs
+- 🔨 **Executes** precise operations via MCP providers
 - ✨ **Refines** based on design principles and best practices
 - 📡 **Streams** real-time progress updates via WebSocket